If you come to study in the UK

 - are from a country without a double-taxation agreement for students

-- have other income that you don’t bring to the UK
+- have other income that you do not bring to the UK

 - bring it to the UK and spend it on things other than living costs and course fees